-Over the weekend the Kingdom of Oyotunji African Village launched the 2017 Festival Season in celebration of the founder and Father of the Cultural Restoration Movement, HRH Oba Efuntola Oseijeman Adefunmi I; and what a grand occasion it was.
-As we came into the weekend the much needed rain did not detour a host of very special guests or dampen the 401 candles that illuminated the spirit, vision and living legacy of Oba Waja and other cultural leaders, advocates and families.
+The Kingdom of Oyotunji African Village kicks off another 2019 Festival Season in celebration of the founder and Father of the Cultural Restoration Movement, HRH Oba Efuntola Oseijeman Adefunmi I; and what a grand occasion it will be.
+Come with us and experience the "401 candlelight vigil" illuminating the spirit, vision and living legacy of Oba Waja and other cultural leaders, advocates and families, workshops, history, Royal ancestral parade and more.

 Over 100 emailed prayers and names from individuals and clans who were unable to travel down, toasts and testimonials at the tomb of Oba Waja was indeed the highlight of the Igbega Alade Festival.
 Following the Vigil, an African cuisine of Egusi stew and fufu was served to guests in the Aafin (Palace).